Manage the basic configuration of a query pipeline

 Workplace

-Once a query pipeline has been created, you can add or edit the query pipeline’s associated query pipeline condition.
+Once a query pipeline has been created, you can manage the query pipeline’s associated query pipeline conditions as needed.

-3. In the Overview tab, under Condition, you can select a condition in the dropdown menu or create a new one.
+2. In the Configuration tab, under Condition, you can select a condition in the dropdown menu or create a new one.
 The query pipeline will apply to queries meeting this condition.

 Manage query pipeline access